 What is provided in a Fringe venue?

-Each production will be given a minimal amount of storage (which vary per venue), a technical rehearsal at their assigned venue and a performance load-in/out time scheduled according to the production’s needs.
-The tech rehearsal time slot is typically double the production run time and will take place before your first scheduled performance.
+Each production will be given a minimal amount of storage (which varies per venue), a technical rehearsal at their assigned venue and a performance load-in/out time scheduled according to the production’s needs.
+The tech rehearsal time slot is double the production run time plus 15 minutes for load-in and 15 minutes for load-out and will take place before your first scheduled performance.
 Tech rehearsals may be scheduled during weekday times.
-Please keep in mind that the Fringe Festival does not provide any set, props, or costumes for shows.
+Please keep in mind that Captial Fringe Festival does not provide any set, props, or costumes for shows.
 This includes chairs and rehearsal blocks.

 How much are tickets?

 Ticket prices range between $11-$24.
 The Fringe Festival offers a range of discount passes.
 Between 50 – 70% of the production’s ticket revenue is retained by the artist/company.
-Capital Fringe determines the percentage using several factors, that include venue assignment and number of performances.
-In 2018, participants earned an average of $1,235.00 in ticket revenue.
+Capital Fringe determines the percentage using several factors, that including the seat count of assigned venue and the total number of performances.
+In 2019, participants earned an average of $1,120.00 in ticket revenue.